 MEW FAQ articles are based on real user questions, edited for privacy, clarity, and flow.

 Every time I say my coins are in my wallet or on my Trezor or on my account, my crypto-savvy friends jump in to inform me that my coins are not actually there, but rather on the blockchain.
 What does that mean?
-Where are my funds, actually?
+Where are my assets, actually?

 Even as wallet service providers and purveyors of blockchain knowledge, we can relate to your plight all too well.
 In general, nomenclature in the crypto space can be baffling.
 We would like to simplify matters by using words from the familiar world of traditional finance, but we are also concerned about communicating misleading or plainly wrong information to users.

-Once you have your seed phrase (or private key), you can use any compatible web, mobile, or hardware wallet to restore access to those funds.
+Once you have your seed phrase (or private key), you can use any compatible web, mobile, or hardware wallet to restore access to those assets.
 In other words, the coins are always and only on the blockchain, and you can manage them by accessing through a variety of interfaces.

-Another example: we don’t want to say that your funds are on an account, because that implies similarity to a bank account.
+Another example: we don’t want to say that your assets are on an account, because that implies similarity to a bank account.
 However, as we and other non-custodial wallets in the space say over and over, we are NOT a bank.

 That means we can’t provide some of the services that banks can, like restoring passwords, freezing transactions, or managing accounts.
-Because your funds are on the blockchain and subject to the rules of the blockchain, there is nothing a service provider like MEW can do about the fact that all transactions are final and irreversible, or that you need to have ETH for gas on Ethereum.
+Because your assets are on the blockchain and subject to the rules of the blockchain, there is nothing a service provider like MEW can do about the fact that all transactions are final and irreversible, or that you need to have ETH for gas on Ethereum.